Genivia/RE-flex/doc/index.md

 #### `-s`, `−−nodefault`

-This suppresses the default rule that echoes all unmatched input text when no rule matches.
+This option suppresses the default rule that echoes all unmatched input text when no rule matches.
 With the `−−flex` option, the scanner reports "scanner jammed" when no rule matches by calling `yyFlexLexer::LexerError("scanner jammed")`.
 Without the `−−flex` and `−−debug` options, a `std::runtime` exception is raised by invoking `AbstractLexer::lexer_error("scanner jammed")`.
 To throw a custom exception instead, use option `−−exception` or override the virtual method `lexer_error` in a derived lexer class.
 The virtual methods `LexerError` and `lexer_error` may be redefined by a user-specified derived lexer class, see \ref reflex-inherit.
 Without the `−−flex` option, but with the `−−debug` option, the default rule is suppressed without invoking